Leadership and Management

 All subject areas have a Subject Leader or equivalent who is responsible for the teaching and learning within that area.
 Larger departments such as Mathematics, Science, English, Modern Languages and Technology will also have other members of staff responsible for a particular aspect of the work of the department.
 Each Subject Leader reports directly to a Deputy Headteacher or Assistant Headteacher.

 Further information on the work of departments can be found under the Curriculum area on the website.

 Should you have any enquiries about specific subject areas you should contact the Subject Leader.
 The Staffing Information page gives you the name of the member of staff responsible and contact details.

-Each year group has a Year Leader and/or Director, Year Managers, Year Tutors and Pastoral or Learning Mentors.
+Each year group has a Year Leader, Assistant Year Leader, Year Managers and Year Tutors.
 This team takes overall responsibility for the progress, attendance, behaviour and dress of the year group.
 Each year team reports to a member of the Leadership Team.

 If you have any concerns about your child's progress or well-being, you can contact your child’s tutor in the first instance.
 Alternatively, you may wish to speak directly to the Year Leader or Year Manager.
 General contact information is found under the Staffing Information on the website.

 There are also other teams who take particular responsibility for groups of students.
 Examples of these include: More Able, Gifted and Talented students; students with Special Educational Needs; students in receipt of Pupil Premium; Looked After Children; Students with English as an Additional Language.

 Further information on work related to different groups of students can be found on the website eg Curriculum area for MAGT and SEN. As with other teams, each of these areas are line managed by a member of the Leadership Team.